-- Ask for a interpreter if you are not conversant or confident in English.
+- Ask for an interpreter if you are not conversant or confident in English.

 - Fill all the forms/applications neatly and completely.

-- Know what you have filled in the form, esp if you have taken guidance from others.
-Frequently, elderly people who apply for visa do not know what they have written in the application form because the sponsor fills the application for them.
+- Know what you have filled in the form, if you have taken guidance from others.

 - If getting copies of documents, ensure that the copies are readable.